Accessible information about your work will mean that more people can understand it and get involved in your organisation.

 Separate versions of information can also exclude people with intellectual disabilities from extra information other people get.

 Many organisations, countries, or regions have standards or methods for creating accessible materials.
 For example, in Europe, there are Easy-To-Read standards created by the European Platform of Self-Advocates.

 Self-advocates told us:

-- Good accessible information is produced organisations do not think about how it will reach people with intellectual disabilities.
-It is often difficult to find, for example it might be on a website that people don’t know about
+- When accessible information is produced organisations do not think about how it will reach people with intellectual disabilities.
+It is often difficult to find, for example on a website that most people do not know about.

-Often information is only provided in one format, like a written document - other options like videos are not considered even though they may be quicker and easier to understand.
+Information is only provided in one format, like a written Easy Read document.
+Other options like videos are not considered even though they may be quicker and easier to understand.

 Chosen Power: People First Hong Kong are a self-advocacy organisation in Hong Kong.

 Chosen Power campaign for accessible materials.
 They produce accessible materials for all members.
 They are also paid to do this work by different organisations.